 - You have not claimed the $250,000 or $500,000 exclusion on another house within the previous two years

-That being said, there are still ways to save money even if you are forced to pay capital gains taxes.
-To start, you’ll want to figure out what capital gains tax rate applies to your situation.
+There are still ways to save money even if you are forced to pay capital gains taxes.
+You’ll want to figure out what capital gains tax rate applies to your situation.

 Capital Gains Tax Rates